Are analysts optimistic about Ecopetrol S.A.'s (NYSE:EC) stock? - The Dwinnex

 Dividends & Splits

-With its trailing 12-month dividend rate of 0.00, EC has a forward annual dividend rate of 1.63.
-Against a Trailing Annual Dividend Yield of 0.00%, it implies a Forward Annual Dividend Yield of 29.82%.
-The stock’s 5-year Average Dividend Yield is 6.17.
+EC’s forward annual dividend rate is 1.66, up from 0.00 a year ago.
+Against a Trailing Annual Dividend Yield of 0.00%, it implies a Forward Annual Dividend Yield of 34.06%.
+The stock’s 5-year Average Dividend Yield is 6.26.

 Earnings Estimates

-The firm’s stock currently is rated by 4 analysts.
-On average, analysts expect EPS of $0.54 for the current quarter, with a high estimate of $0.67 and a low estimate of $0.33, while EPS last year was $0.76.
-The consensus estimate for the next quarter is $0.54, with high estimates of $0.62 and low estimates of $0.4.
+Current recommendations for the stock of the company come from 4 analysts.
+On average, analysts expect EPS of $0.53 for the current quarter, with a high estimate of $0.75 and a low estimate of $0.33, while EPS last year was $0.76.
+The consensus estimate for the next quarter is $0.49, with high estimates of $0.53 and low estimates of $0.4.

 Revenue Estimates

-It is expected that $90B in revenue will be generated in the current quarter, according to 2 analysts.
-It ranges from a high estimate of $9.5B to a low estimate of $7.17B.
-As of the current estimate, Ecopetrol S.A.’s year-ago sales were $8.32B, an estimated increase of 0.20% from the year-ago figure.
-For the next quarter, 2 analysts are estimating revenue of $9.09B, a decrease of -19.00% less than the figure of $0.20% in the same quarter last year.
-There is a high estimate of $10.15B for the next quarter, whereas the lowest estimate is $8.02B.
+2 analysts predict $8.21B in revenue for the current quarter.
+It ranges from a high estimate of $9.26B to a low estimate of $7.17B.
+As of the current estimate, Ecopetrol S.A.’s year-ago sales were $8.32B, an estimated decrease of -1.30% from the year-ago figure.
+For the next quarter, 2 analysts are estimating revenue of $8.96B, a decrease of -20.10% less than the figure of -$1.30% in the same quarter last year.
+There is a high estimate of $9.89B for the next quarter, whereas the lowest estimate is $8.02B.